 Planning Mechanisms Has Been Utilized Will Be Utilized Operating Budget When constructing upcoming budgets, Hazard Mitigation Actions will be funded as budget allows.
 Construction projects will be evaluated to see if they meet the Hazard Mitigation goals and objectives.
-Otimized X Capital Improvement Budget When constructing upcoming budgets, Hazard Mitigation Actions will be funded as budget allows.
-Construction projects will be evaluated to see if they meet the Hazard Mitigation goals and objectives. х Human Resource Manual Employee job descriptions may contain Hazard Mitigation Actions. x Building and Zoning Ordinances A variety of building and zoning regulations are used to restrict the uses of land and establish building specifications.
-Prior to land use, zoning changes or development permitting the town will review the hazard mitigation plan and other hazard analysis to ensure consistent and compatible land use. x Comprehensive Land Use Plan A land use plan is intended to identify land use issues and to make recommendations on how to address these issues.
-When applicable the town will incorporate Hazard Mitigation Actions in the development and extent of the regulations. x Grant Applications Data and maps will be used as supporting documentation in grant applications х Municipal Ordinances When updating municipal ordinances Hazard Mitigation will be a priority. x Fire Plan The Hazard Mitigation Plan will be used as a resource for the development of future Fire Plans. x Capital Improvement Planning The municipality will establish a protocol to review current and future projects for hazard vulnerability.
-The will incorporate hazard resistant construction standards into the design and location of projects. x Day to Day Operations Incorporate Hazard Mitigation Actions in daily operations and all projects will be a goal of the municipality. x Local School Service Projects The municipality to work closely with the local school district and assist with community service projects for the service organizations.
-Several of the town's Hazard Mitigation Actions can be implemented as a joint project with the school district. x Municipal Budget- Adopted annually Municipality will look at Mitigation Actions when allocating funding. х Economic Development- The local economic development group will utilize the identification of hazard areas when assisting new business in finding a location. x
+Capital Improvement Budget When constructing upcoming budgets, Hazard Mitigation Actions will be funded as budget allows.
+Construction projects will be evaluated to see if they meet the Hazard Mitigation goals and objectives. Х Human Resource Manual Employee job descriptions may contain Hazard Mitigation Actions.
+Building and Zoning Ordinances A variety of building and zoning regulations are used to restrict the uses of land and establish building specifications.
+Prior to land use, zoning changes or development permitting the village will review the hazard mitigation plan and other hazard analysis to ensure consistent and compatible land use. Х Comprehensive Land Use Plan A land use plan is intended to identify land use issues and to make recommendations on how to address these issues.
+When applicable the village will incorporate Hazard Mitigation Actions in the development and extent of the regulations.
+Grant Applications Data and maps will be used as supporting documentation in grant applications Municipal Ordinances When updating municipal ordinances Hazard Mitigation will be a priority. Х Fire Plan The Hazard Mitigation Plan will be used as a resource for the development of future Fire Plans. Х Capital Improvement Planning The municipality will establish a protocol to review current and future projects for hazard vulnerability.
+The will incorporate hazard resistant construction standards into the design and location of projects.
+Day to Day Operations Incorporate Hazard Mitigation Actions in daily operations and all projects will be a goal of the municipality. Х Local School Service Projects The municipality to work closely with the local school district and assist with community service projects for the service organizations.
+Several of the village's Hazard Mitigation Actions can be implemented as a joint project with the school district.
+Municipal Budget Adopted annually Municipality will look at Mitigation Actions when allocating funding.
+Economic Development The local economic development group will utilize the identification of hazard areas when assisting new business in finding a location.